Resources to Help You

 - With this shift from physical to electronic items on reserve, the Libraries will provide and purchase e-books as well as create electronic scans of book chapters from our collections that faculty may place in Blackboard.
 E-resources have the benefit of allowing an unlimited number of students to access these resources from anywhere at any time.
 If an e-book is not available, the Libraries will scan and provide as much possible from physical books, following copyright guidelines.
 If a video or musical recording can’t be found in our many online media collections, DVDs and CDs can continue to be placed on physical reserves.

-- Faculty are asked to submit reserve requests by August 10 to ensure that materials are available by the first day of fall classes.
-Requests received after this day will be processed in the order received and are not guaranteed to be available by the first week of classes.
+- Requests are being processed in the order received.
 If faculty needs an item that the Libraries does not own, purchases can take up to 2-4 weeks.

 - All course reserve requests should be submitted through the Libraries' reserves system.

 - Millions of items are available in our online collections.
 You can search through Summon.

 - For direct links to our online curated databases, visit: